The Coronavirus Job Retention Scheme closed on 30 September. Here's what you need to know if you need to make a final claim.

-- There is no requirement for employers to have previously furloughed employees they want to include in the Scheme.
+- There was no requirement for employers to have previously furloughed employees they wanted to include in the Scheme.

 In the Chancellor’s Budget on 3 March 2021, it was announced that up to the end of June, the 80% government payment level was to be maintained (capped at £2,500 a month), with employers responsible for NICs and pension payments.

-The government payment then dropped to 70% in July (up to a cap of £2,187.50) and will drop to 60% in August and September for employees’ usual wages up to a cap of £1,875.
-The Scheme is due to close on 30 September.
+The government payment then dropped to 70% in July (up to a cap of £2,187.50).
+It dropped to 60% in August and September for employees’ usual wages up to a cap of £1,875.
+The Scheme then closed on 30 September.

 - recruitment agencies (agency workers paid through PAYE)

 Where a company was being taken under the management of an administrator, the administrator was able to access the Job Retention Scheme.

 The Scheme was applicable to company directors.
 They too could be furloughed and still continue to perform their obligations as a statutory director (provided they didn’t provide any executive services to their employer).
 Salaried individuals who were directors of their own personal service company (PSC) could also benefit from the Scheme.
 This is expected to help freelancers, contractors etc who have a limited company.
 See more information here.